 How the National Grid works

-The following graphics explain how the different parts of UK electricity grid works.
+The following graphics explain how the different parts of UK electricity grid works and UK distribution voltages.
 The full diagram is available at the bottom of the page.

 National Grid power sources